aboueim/Election_Analysis/README.md

         f"\nWestern Counties Election Results\n"

- Overall, the script follows a flexible logic for calculating vote percentage and numbers for different candidates and counties as it uses both solid mathematical conditions and has the ability to iterate through different datasets with similar structures.
+Overall, the script follows a flexible logic for calculating vote percentages and numbers for different candidates and counties as it uses both solid mathematical conditions and has the ability to iterate through different datasets with similar structures.
 Given that, it is suggested that the election committee use this script as a basis for auditing other elections ahead.